Sacules/Top-Ranker/README.md

 At this very stage, it can only read local files, and it's terminal-based.
 The resulting top is saved into a text file.

-Output example of top 10 albums:
+Output example of top 10 albums from 6 lists:
 ```
 N°   Album                                                                                           Score
 ----------------------------------------------------------------------------------------------------------